Collective light-matter interaction in plasmonic waveguide quantum electrodynamics: Model, mathematics and methods

-In this apparatus~(see the two-dimensional $z$-$r$ cut in Fig.~\ref{fig:Geometry_Waveguide}), the metallic layer supports a surface-plasmon field with excitation frequency $\tilde{\omega}_\text{spp}$ and group velocity $v_\text{g}$, whereas QEs evolve as the TDS.
-Hence, collective-light-collective-matter interaction can be realized in our proposed WQED setup.
-We assume that the QEs are already prepared in the TDS $\ket{\Psi_\text{D}(N|k)}=(1/\sqrt{N})\sum_{i=1}^N e^{\text{i}\bm{k}\cdot\bm{r}_i}\ket{e_i}\underset{i\neq j}\otimes\ket{g_j,\{0\}}$; where $\bm{k}$ is the wavenumber of the external field and $\ket{g_j,\{0\}}:=\ket{g_j}\otimes\ket{0}$~(with $\ket{0}$ denoting the vacuum-state of the surface-plasmon field)\footnote{We note that this external field does not contribute to the interaction; however, its wavenumber determines the TDS direction}.
+where $\bm{k}$ is the wavenumber of the external field and $\ket{g_j,\{0\}}:=\ket{g_j}\otimes\ket{0}$~(with $\ket{0}$ denoting the vacuum-state of the surface-plasmon field; see appendix \S~\ref{Approach:Schrodinger})\footnote{We note that this external field does not contribute to the interaction; however, its wavenumber determines the TDS direction}.
 Here, we do not investigate the details of the TDS preparation, as it requires accounting for many-body interactions, their coupling to the plasmon field during the preparation process, surface-plasmon inhomogeneities, and the properties of the illumination field.
 Developing such a many-body framework is beyond the scope of this work.
 Nevertheless, the hybridization between the surface plasmon and the TDS evolves as HPP, whose emission spectrum can then be measured with a detection system of sensitivity $\omega_\text{p}\simeq0.01$~eV.